Conductivity of concentrated salt solutions: Results and discussion

-Figure~\ref{fig:zeta} includes computed zeta potentials of several ions.
-For these examples we take from Table~\ref{table:radii} cations (K$^+$, Li$^+$) and anions (I$^-$, Cl$^-$) of smallest and largest radius.
-Calculations are made using the first equality in \eqref{eq:zeta_general} with $\phi_{s \pm}$ found numerically from the nonlinear Poisson-Boltzmann equation and $\mathcal{F_{\pm}}$ calculated from Eq.~\eqref{eq:henry}.
-The straight lines corresponding to $\zeta_{0 \pm}$ given by \eqref{eq:zeta_ion_max} describe perfectly the distinct plateau regions at very low concentrations.
+Figure~\ref{fig:zeta} includes computed zeta potentials of several ions as a function of salt concentration.
+For these examples we take from Table~\ref{table:radii} cations (K$^+$, Li$^+$) and anions (I$^-$, Cl$^-$) of the smallest and largest radius.
+As a side note, these numerical calculations [based on Eqs.~\eqref{eq:zeta_general0} and \eqref{eq:NLPB}] fully coincide with those made from the first equality in \eqref{eq:zeta_general} using $\phi_{s \pm}$ computed from the nonlinear Poisson-Boltzmann equation and $\mathcal{F_{\pm}}$ given by Eq.~\eqref{eq:henry}.
+The straight lines corresponding to $\zeta_{0 \pm}$ given by \eqref{eq:zeta_ion_max} describe perfectly the distinct plateau regions at low concentrations.
 On increasing concentration, however, the absolute values of $\zeta_{\pm}$ decrease.
-Also included are calculations from \eqref{eq:zeta_ion+2}.
+Also included are calculations from Eq.~\eqref{eq:zeta_ion+2}.
 It can be seen that their fit to numerical data is extremely good in the whole concentration range.

-From Eq.\eqref{eq:M} it follows that
+From Eq.~\eqref{eq:M} it follows that

 Substituting \eqref{eq:zeta_ion+2} and performing standard calculations we derive